 If you are running an e-commerce store or accepting online payments through your website, it is important to check the security and functioning of your payment gateways.
 You can do that by testing orders to understand how payment data is collected, stored, and processed.

 Performance testing checks your website for scalability, high traffic spikes, user load, and stability under high pressure.
-It helps identify potential performance issues that affect the user experience.
+It helps identify potential performance issues, and track and report bugs that affect the user experience.

 This can be done by conducting stress and load testing.
 Under web load testing, feedback QA testers check how your website behaves under normal and peak loads, with multiple users, and handles simultaneous user commands.